zodac/folding-stats/README.md

 requires us to connect to the `backend` container:

     $ docker exec -it backend bash
-    [root@backend-dev:/var/backend/logs#
+    [root@backend:/var/backend/logs#

 We can now edit the _/var/backend/logs/logback.xml_ configuration for our logging.
+You can use the available `nano`
+command:

+    [root@backend:/var/backend/logs# nano logback.xml

 We can change the log level printed to the server.log and console by updating this line:

     <root level="INFO">